openstad/openstad-headless/doc/getting-started.md

 mysql -h 127.0.0.1 -u root -p
 ```

-You can find the password in the `.env.docker` file
+You can find the password in the `.env` file

 ### More configuration options